openrndr/orx/orx-temporal-blur/README.md

 # orx-temporal-blur

-`orx-temporal-blur` is a an extension intended for off-line production;
-i.e. videos made using the `ScreenRecorder` extension.
+Post-processing temporal-blur video effect.
+CPU intense, therefore not intended for use with the `ScreenRecorder` extension or other real-time uses.

 This extension uses multi-sampling to accumulate and average the final image.

 Multi-sampling is performed by modifying `Program.clock` while processing the tail-end of the extension chain.
 This multi-sampling strategy is slow and not entirely suited in real-time and/or interactive settings.